 Faculty members may comment on their own student evaluations.
-These comments related to student evaluations shall be uploaded to the specific course the faculty members is commenting on in the Scheduled Teaching area of the e-dossier system.
-If a faculty member has comments regarding all evaluations these should be included in item k below.
+These faculty comments related to student evaluations shall be uploaded to the specific course the faculty members are commenting on in the Scheduled Teaching area of the e-dossier system.
+If a faculty member has comments regarding any student evaluations, these should be included in item 11.
+Reflective narrative analysis of student evaluations below.